tepiton/pesach.lol/content/index.md

 We all approach Judaism from different places and practices.
 As this family grows and spreads across the globe, how will the seder evolve?

+Near the beginning of the seder, in _yachatz_, we break the middle matzah in two.
+There's a smaller part and a larger part.
+The larger part is the affikomen, which is essential to conclude the seder, but hidden away.
+At the end of the seder, we send the children to seek the thing that was broken at the beginning.

+They always find it.